CarlColglazier/carlcolglazier.com/content/notes/simple-hugo-vps-deployment.md

 title: "Simple Hugo VPS Deployment"
 ---

-I recently moved hosting to virtual private server and NGINX.
+I recently moved hosting to a virtual private server and NGINX.
 Since I use git and Hugo to update my website, I wanted to be able to have the website build simply by pushing to the server.

 I had previously used Gulp and FTP for this, but I wanted a simpler system which requires less dependencies.